mruhlin/aggregator/README.md

 Example: `{"status": "error", "message": "No readings found"}`

+## Development
+Development in this project is simple.
+Most of the work is done by the `Aggregator` class in `lib/aggregator.rb` and the sinatra server in `server.rb`.
+Developers who would like to contribute should start there.

+## Tests
+This project uses rspec.
+Tests are stored in the `spec` directory.
+Once the code is checked out, tests can be run via the `bundle exec rspec` command.

 ## Design Decisions
 ### Sinatra vs. Rails
 I used Sinatra for this project because it's easier to get a bare-bones HTTP API up and running with less boilerplate.
 For a more complex project, the investment to build a Rails app would probably pay off, but for a 2 hour project, a smaller deliverable is preferred.